mhoennig/hs.hsadmin.ng/doc/test-concept.md

 TODO.test: Complete the Acceptance-Tests test concept.

+#### Scenario-Tests

+Our Scenario-tests are induced by business use-cases.
+They test from the REST API all the way down to the database.

+Most scenario-tests are positive tests, they test if business scenarios do work.
+But few might be negative tests, which test if specific forbidden data gets rejected.

+Our scenario tests also generate test-reports which contain the REST-API calls needed for each scenario.
+These reports can be used as examples for the API usage from a business perspective.

+There is an extra document regarding scenario-test, see [Scenario-Tests README](../src/test/java/net/hostsharing/hsadminng/hs/office/scenarios/README.md).

 #### Performance-Tests

 Performance-critical scenarios have to be identified and a special performance-test has to be implemented.